Douglas Stuart (writer): Career

-In a conversation with 2019 Booker winner Bernardine Evaristo on 23 November 2020, livestreamed as a Southbank Centre event, Stuart said: "One of my biggest regrets I think is that growing up so poor I almost had to elevate myself to the middle class to turn around to tell a working-class story."
-Discussing the "middle-class" publishers' rejections he had received for Shuggie Bain, he told Evaristo: "Everyone was writing these really gorgeous letters.
-They were saying 'Oh my god this will win all of the awards and it's such an amazing book and I have never read anything like that, but I have no idea how to market it'."
-Stuart said in a 2021 conversation with Camilla then-Duchess of Cornwall that winning the Booker Prize transformed his life.
-Shuggie Bain went on to win other accolades, including being chosen both as Debut Book of the Year and Overall Book of the Year at the 2021 British Book Awards.

-In November 2020, Stuart revealed that he had finished his second novel, tentatively titled Loch Awe, also set in mid-1990s Glasgow.
-The book is a love story between two young men, set against the backdrop of post-industrial Glasgow, with its territorial gangs, and divisions across sectarian lines.
-In his words, the book is about "toxic masculinity" and the violence that can stem from pressures on working-class boys to "man-up".
+In November 2020, Stuart revealed that he had finished his second novel, initially titled Loch Awe.
+The book is a love story between two young men, also set against the backdrop of post-industrial 1990s Glasgow, with its territorial gangs and divisions across sectarian lines.
+The book is about toxic masculinity and the violence that can stem from its pressures on working-class boys.
 The novel was published under the title Young Mungo by Grove Press on 5 April 2022, and by Picador on 14 April 2022.
-Prior to its publication, it was described by Oprah Daily as "a beautiful novel about family love and the dangers of being different in a violent, hyper-masculine world", and Kirkus Reviews concluded: "Romantic, terrifying, brutal, tender, and, in the end, sneakily hopeful.
-What a writer."
+It was described by Oprah Daily as "a beautiful novel about family love and the dangers of being different in a violent, hyper-masculine world," and by Kirkus Reviews as "romantic, terrifying, brutal, tender, and, in the end, sneakily hopeful."

 In 2021, Stuart received an honorary doctorate from Heriot-Watt University.

-In November 2022, it was confirmed that Shuggie Bain was to be made into a television drama series, adapted by Stuart himself, to be filmed in Scotland and broadcast on BBC One and iPlayer.
+In November 2022, it was confirmed that Shuggie Bain was to be made into a television drama series, adapted by Stuart, to be filmed in Scotland and broadcast on BBC One and iPlayer.

 Stuart was the subject of a film profile entitled "Douglas Stuart: Love, Hope and Grit", first shown in November 2022 in Alan Yentob's BBC One television arts documentary series Imagine.

+In June 2023, Stuart was interviewed by British-Albanian singer Dua Lipa at the Hay Literary Festival.
+The conversation was mainly regarding his debut novel, Shuggie Bain.

+In 2026, Stuart published his third novel, John of John, which was selected for Oprah's Book Club.
+The novel is a finalist for the Orwell Prize in the Political Fiction category.
+In June 2026, John of John was selected as the monthly book club pick for Roxane Gay's Audacious Book Club.
+In September 2026, the novel was shortlisted for The Booker Prize.

 Personal life

 Stuart holds dual British and American citizenship.
-He lives in East Village, Manhattan, New York, with his husband, Michael Cary, an art curator at the Gagosian Gallery.
+He lives in East Village, Manhattan, with his husband, Michael Cary, an art curator at the Gagosian Gallery.